The Big Nowhere: Plot

-The plot centers around three characters: L.A.
-Deputy Sheriff Danny Upshaw investigates a string of brutal sex murders, working outside the law in his efforts to catch the killer; Turner "Buzz" Meeks, a disgraced former cop, now works as a fixer for gangster Mickey Cohen and begins a dangerous affair with Cohen's mistress Audrey Anders; LAPD lieutenant Malcolm "Mal" Considine, involved in a bitter child custody case, tries, with varying success, to do the right things in an environment of deception, paranoia, and brutality.
+The plot centers around three characters: Danny Upshaw, an L.A. deputy sheriff who investigates a string of brutal sex murders, working outside the law in his efforts to catch the killer; Turner "Buzz" Meeks, a disgraced ex-cop who now works for Howard Hughes and the gangster Mickey Cohen and begins a dangerous affair with Cohen's mistress Audrey Anders; and LAPD lieutenant Malcolm "Mal" Considine, who struggles do the right thing in an environment of deception, paranoia and brutality.
 The three men gradually become part of a task force investigating communism in Hollywood.
 The story takes place in the aftermath of the notorious Sleepy Lagoon murder case and the resultant Zoot Suit Riots.

-Over the course of the novel, Upshaw becomes increasingly obsessed with his murder case and begins to confront his own latent homosexuality in the process.
-The murders begin to connect to the United Alliance of Extras and Stagehands (UAES), a left-leaning labor union being targeted by the task force, when an actor affiliated with the organization, Reynolds Loftis, matches the description of the suspected killer.
-Upshaw's investigation, however, is cut tragically short when a feud between county and city police leads to him being pegged for the killing of a corrupt LAPD detective who questioned his sexuality.
+Over the course of the novel, Upshaw becomes increasingly obsessed with his case and begins to confront his own latent homosexuality in the process.
+The murders are linked to the United Alliance of Extras and Stagehands (UAES), a left-leaning labor union targeted by the task force, when an actor affiliated with the organization, Reynolds Loftis, matches the description of the suspected killer.
+Upshaw's investigation, however, is cut tragically short when a feud between county and city police leads to him being pegged for the killing of Gene Niles, a corrupt LAPD detective who questioned his sexuality.
 Fearing the outcome of this investigation, Upshaw takes his own life with the murder spree still unsolved.